Where could a career in science take you?

 In STEM fields – science, technology, engineering and maths – women are significantly under-represented.
-According to data from the World Economic Forum (WEF), just 30% of the world’s researchers are women, and less than a third of female students choose to study maths or engineering in higher education.
+(WEF), just 30% of the world’s researchers are women, and less than a third of female students choose to study maths or engineering in higher education.

 “I am very proud of our R&D team and the many examples of our incredible women in science.
 Although today is International Day of Women and Girls in Science, ensuring more women choose careers in STEM is not something that should be talked about on one day alone,” says Unilever’s Chief R&D Officer Richard Slater.

 “My ask is for all of us who work in STEM, especially those of us in leadership roles, to consider how we can interest more girls and young women in STEM early on and how we can improve the level of engagement and support throughout their education, internships and careers.
 It is essential to have diversity in management and leadership positions within STEM, not just as a source of stronger creativity and innovation, but also to ensure there are role models to inspire those setting out on their careers as the next generation of leaders,” he adds.

 Entrenched gender stereotypes and gender bias are often part of the problem.
 It’s said that we can’t be what we can’t see.
 And finding that just 12% of movie characters with STEM jobs are played by women, it’s clear that it’s time to put more role models in the spotlight.

 That’s exactly what we’re doing here, to mark the UN’s International Day of Women and Girls in Science.